 What Is This About?

 Everyone in San Francisco should have an affordable, sustainable home.
-This measure will create a permanent funding source and set of rules to ensure a fair deal for anyone who lives, works, or studies in our city.
+This measure will create a permanent funding source and set of rules to ensure a fair deal for anyone who lives or works in our city.

 The Community Housing Act will require the City to create at least 1500 units of self-sustainable green municipal housing every three years, sprinkled evenly across the City and centered around public transit.
 Some will be purchases and green renovations of existing buildings so tenants can stay in SF and afford rent.
 Others will be new construction of environmentally sustainable affordable homes.